bjartnes/bounded-disturbances/README.md

 # Intro Challenge
 The intro is just to see that things run properly, so that you don't have to waste time on mechanics of the workshop when actually trying to learn something new.
+You can access the dashboard called IntroChallenge in Grafana.
+There is no Polly, no Simmy here.
+Try to change the Task.Delay and see if you can see any changes in the dashboard (Remember, if you save and run the dashboard while the test is running, there will be quite a few seconds when everything will fail as the API shuts down and restarts.)

 ## Comments